What is Cognitive Behavioral Therapy (CBT)?

 A certain event or mental condition may result in a negative mindset toward things, judging things, and jumping to a conclusion quickly.
 When people have a negative mindset, they start thinking negatively about everything.
 In CBT, the therapist challenges those thoughts and makes the patient understand that those thoughts can be changed into positive beliefs.

 Thus CBT helps people to change the way they think and make themselves more positive towards everything.
-And besides treating, it also focuses on teaching the patients the art of changing own thought and beliefs by challenging those.
+And besides treating, it also focuses on teaching the patients the art of changing their own thoughts and beliefs by challenging those.
 Thus, the result becomes more effective and the patients can treat themselves in the future.

 CBT mainly focuses on the present beliefs and thoughts.
 But if needed, it can also look at the past in order to know the roots of the beliefs and thoughts.